muratk3n/thirdwave/en/README.md

 It was all good when sugered water invent in US had its bottle produced in Phillipines, cap in Singapore, soda in Mexico, bottled in Spain, and shipped to US..
-It aint so fine when invented in DE, bottled in Belgium, and all shipped to UK/US, is it?
+It aint so fine when vaccines, invented in DE, bottled in Belgium, and all shipped to UK/US, is it?

 Globalist centrist cuck libs and cons all be bitchin now.
 Where is TINA?